-The scope of the leaf/debris removal program also includes buildings with sloped roofs that are subject to leaf/debris accumulation; therefore, an additional 558 buildings are part of this program.
+The scope of the leaf/debris removal program also includes buildings with sloped roofs that are subject to leaf/debris accumulation.
 The leaf/debris removal program is coordinated with the gutter cleaning program to increase the efficiency of this work.

-16) Welding
+16) Welding \$125,722